5 Materials You Should Never Put in Your Sharp Microwave

 Like plastics, Styrofoam contains chemicals that can leach into food when heated.
 However, Styrofoam can break down even faster, posing an even greater risk to health.

-See also How to Set Your Sharp Microwave to 180 Degrees
+See also How To Set The Clock On Your Sharp Microwave

 A friend once made the mistake of heating coffee in a Styrofoam cup, thinking it was just for a minute.
 But in that short time, the Styrofoam began to melt, creating a gooey mess.
 More alarming was the thought of what chemicals could have seeped into the drink.